Competitions-Robotics/AfroRobotics/README.md

 # AfroRobotics
-This repo is for the WRO robotics competition, category Future Engineer
+This repo is for robotics competition